King Wu Yi — Challenger of Theocracy

-He didn’t believe in any type of supernatural powers or celestial.
-Moreover, he made leather into a human figure and filled with blood, which he believed was the representative of God, and then hang it up high and shoot it.
+He made leather into a human figure and filled with blood, which he believed was the representative of the most sacred deity; then he hung it up high and shot it.

-He tried many things to show that he, not any celestial, was the most powerful monarch of the world.
+He tried many things to show that the king, not any deities, was the most powerful monarch of the world.

-Wu Yi passed away after thunder attacked him on his way back from hunting.
-Most people believed that this was the consequence of him having insulted heaven and celestial.
+King Wu Yi passed away after thunder attacked him on his way back from hunting.
+Most people believed that this was the consequence of his having insulted heaven and deity.

-Though his activities were long considered absurd or controversial, his ruling period was a turning point of transferring from Theocracy to the Monarchical Politics in the history of China.
+Though his activities were long considered absurd or controversial, King Wu Yi's ruling period was a turning point of transferring from Theocracy to the Monarchical Politics in the history of China.